Christians And Mental Illness

 When Drew gently encouraged her to get help, the physician explained that she was experiencing prolonged postpartum depression.
 He prescribed an antidepressant, and after the dosage was adjusted a few times, Lori slowly began to feel like her old self.

 But she lived in terror of talking about the depression.
 She’d drive two hours to a different pharmacy to pick up her antidepressants.
 She was afraid her husband would lose his job if her struggles were known by the congregation.
+Unfortunately, this kind of fear is not uncommon when it comes to Christians and mental illness.

 Mental Illness: The Church’s Dirty Little Secret